hfp/libxstream/documentation/libxstream_contrib.md

 - A type may sit immediately above the one entry point it parameterizes, when that is what makes the interface readable.
 This covers an argument or callback type in a public header, not an internal type shared by several functions.

+The `section-order` check reads the file as a sequence of top-level constructs and reports where their kind steps back to a section the file has already left.
+It is approximate by design: it ranks what it recognizes and stays quiet about the rest, so it misses cases rather than inventing them.
+One backward step is reported once and not once per construct below it, because a single misplaced typedef does not make every macro under it a separate defect.

+Three shapes are ranked out of the ordering, since the text that looks like a section member is not one: the include guard, whose `#define` is the file's own name; an include or a define inside an `#if`, which is a feature test and belongs where the test is; and a prototype immediately above the definition it repeats, which is how a static definition answers `-Wmissing-prototypes`.
+The two exceptions above are not detected.
+They are judged, one file at a time, and a judged case belongs in the to-do list where it is visible, not in a rule that guesses at intent.

 Every file carries the SPDX license header (BSD-3-Clause) verbatim as found in existing files.